NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Results]
     The results from the #abr("MAE") and #abr("RMSE") are highly congruent in this instance.
     This phenomenon can be attributed to the inherent limitations of the data, which is constrained within the range of 0 to 1.
-    Consequently, the utilization of the #abr("MAE") as a standalone metric is sufficient for data analysis in this context, as the impact of the #abr("RMSE") on outliers is deemed negligible.
+    Consequently, the utilisation of the #abr("MAE") as a standalone metric is sufficient for data analysis in this context, as the impact of the #abr("RMSE") on outliers is deemed negligible.

     #subpar.grid(
       columns: 4,